 People in the following categories do not need to pay a filing fee for a replacement EAD:

-- Some dependents of foreign government, international organization, or NATO personnel; and
+- Some dependents of a foreign government, international organization, or NATO personnel; and

 - People whose card contains incorrect information as a result of USCIS error.